Where everything's made with love

 Hamburger pie is a complete meal in a pan!
 I served it with a tossed salad and some garlic toast.
 Fruit would be a wonderful accompaniment!

-Here are some more casseroles that are popular at our house.
+Here are a couple more casseroles that are popular at our house.
 I think your family will like them too!
-Reuben Casserole and my most popular recipe, One-Pot American Goulash.

 Yield: 6 servings